dinhomathias/Amc/Hosting-your-bot.md

 screen -r mybot
 ```

-## Donations
-The baum.xyz-service runs on donations and volunteer work.
-If you found it useful and have some leftover money on your bank account, consider [a donation](http://baum.xyz/donate/) to help keeping the service free and available.
-Hosting servers is expensive.

 ## What to read next?
 If you plan on hosting multiple bots on your server, it's recommended to use `virtualenv`.
-It allows you to install and upgrade python modules via `pip` for one project, without worrying how it affects other projects on the server.
+It allows you to install and upgrade Python modules via `pip` for one project, without worrying how it affects other projects on the server.
 Read [this external article](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more information.

 Learn about how to use a webhook for your bot in [this article](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks).

 You might also read the article on [Performance Optimizations](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Performance-Optimizations) if you didn't read it yet.
-Note that baum.xyz hosts their servers in Germany with a good connection to the Bot API servers, so you can safely ignore the second part of that article about choosing a server location.